smallrye/jandex/README.md

 * Persisting an index into a custom storage efficient format.</li>
 * Quick-loading of the storage efficient format</li>
 * Compatibility with previous API and storage format versions</li>
-* Execution via an API, a command line tool, and ant</li>
+* Execution via an API, a command line tool, Ant, and a Maven plugin</li>

 ## Downloading Jandex

-Jandex artifacts can be [downloaded off of maven central](https://search.maven.org/search?q=jandex).
+Jandex artifacts can be [downloaded off of Maven Central](https://search.maven.org/search?q=jandex).

 ## API Docs